 Here are the 10 Most Important Personal LinkedIn Profile Maintenance Tips

-This article focuses on how to improve your LinkedIn profile that portrays your image to all recruiters out there.
-A LinkedIn profile is literally a CV in the public domain.
-Your dream company’s HR or the recruiters working with them scrutinize your profile sometimes before you are invited for the interviews.
+This article focuses on improving your LinkedIn profile, which portrays your image to all recruiters.
+A LinkedIn profile is a CV in the public domain.
+Your dream company’s HR or the recruiters working with them scrutinise your profile sometimes before you are invited for the interviews.
 Do you want to miss out on that chance?
-Here are a few tips to work on, that can improve your chance of getting picked up! please note that this article only talks about individual profiles that seek career Opportunities, not company profiles or any other.
+Here are a few tips for working on that can improve your chance of getting picked up!
+Please note that this article only talks about individual profiles that seek career Opportunities, not company profiles or any other.

 - Define The Objective of Presence- Pursue Career progress opportunities

-What most don’t understand is why are they here? rather the purpose of having a LinkedIn profile in public. is it to update yourself with current affairs or to find suitable career opportunities?
+What most don’t understand is why they are here.
+Instead, the purpose of having a LinkedIn profile in public.
+Is it to update yourself with current affairs or to find suitable career opportunities?

-The objective needs to be clearly defined and design the profile accordingly.
-You can learn what’s happening in the business arena if you scroll up and down and you may achieve that objective quite easily by increasing the number of connections.
-However, if it is to seek a career enhancement instead, then you to be more focused on your actions.
+The objective needs to be clearly defined, and design the profile accordingly.
+You can learn what’s happening in the business arena if you scroll up and down, and you may achieve that objective quite easily by increasing the number of connections.
+However, if it is to seek a career enhancement instead, you should be more focused on your actions.
 Starting with the name and headline

-In simple terms, it should encapsulate who you are, what have you done (achievement not the JD) and where you want to be.
-Recruiters and HR managers like to read the summary and understand who you are.
-Thereby use keywords/buzz words that are relevant to your industry but refrain from using loads of acronyms and jargon.
+Recruiters and HR managers like reading the summary and understanding who you are.
+Simply put, it should encapsulate who you are, what you have done (achievement, not the JD) and where you want to be.
+Thereby use keywords/buzzwords relevant to your industry but refrain from using loads of acronyms and jargon.

 - Contact Details: if you are a frequent user, you may not miss out on any messages from a colleague or recruiter.
-But if not then it’s advisable to use your email under the contact details and the contact number only if you prefer.
+But if not, it’s advisable to use your email under the contact details and the contact number only if you prefer.

 - Work Experience: When filling in the work experience for each job, highlight the main areas you carried out during your work time.
-Clearly articulate the difference between one job to another which indicates the career progress you obtained.
+Clearly articulate the difference between one job and another, indicating the career progress you obtained.
 Also, Instead of JD alone, tie it up with accomplishments related to it.
 Make sure you are mindful of the timelines.

 - Skills – make sure you don’t miss out on this.
-Use the buzz words/keywords that resonate with your industry and job role.
-Hence rather than listing out all, make sure you pick the most important ones and seek endorsements from your network.
-This is another important aspect that the recruiters would like to check, that differentiates you from a similar profile.
-So thereby adding the right skill set is very important and can make a huge difference.
+Use the buzzwords/keywords that resonate with your industry and job role.
+Hence rather than listing out all, pick the most important ones and seek endorsements from your network.
+This is another crucial aspect that the recruiters would like to check, that differentiates you from a similar profile.
+So adding the proper skill set is very important and can make a huge difference.

-- Improve presence –Impart knowledge by sharing important information among your community which in fact improves your presence.
+4. Improve presence –Impart knowledge by sharing important information among your community, which improves your presence.
 Therefore, pick relevant articles to share or “like” a few once in a while.
-Also when you use the ‘like” button make sure to use the most appropriate one, as there are 6 types of “likes” to choose from.
+Also, when you use the ‘like” button, make sure to use the most appropriate one, as there are six types of “likes” to choose from.

-- Grow your network – Making connections or simply adding more profiles isn’t what is expected unless yours is a business profile which draws attention to your products or services.
-But since it’s a personal profile, try and expand the network by thinking about your career objective.
+5. Grow your network – Making connections or simply adding more profiles isn’t what is expected unless yours is a business profile which draws attention to your products or services.
+But since it’s a personal profile, expand the network by considering your career objective.

 - Ex; Network engineer